 One way to handle this is to simply not expect much from your ex.
 If you don’t expect much, you cannot be terribly disappointed.
 Enforce the children’s role within the family by assigning significant duties, such as baking the cookies, carving the turkey, or wrapping the presents.
 Step up where their father couldn’t, and be warm, loving and calm.

 Be determined that their holiday will not be ruined by planning fun new things for them to try.
 They will be comforted and encouraged by your energy.

 TAKING CREDIT FOR YOUR HARD WORK, IDEAS AND PLANS

 This is classic narcissistic behaviour, so don’t be too surprised when he does it.
 It’s only to make him look good in front of people.

 Keep all of your receipts, store your emails in a folder and keep a record of your plans so that there’s undeniable proof that you were the one in charge.
 You can even offer to make him look good by helping him with something else, so he can brag about that instead.

 In the end, you might not even want to argue with this, since a calm, pleasant holiday where the narcissist is happy might be worth him stealing away some credit.

-With careful planning, it is possible to survive the holidays with the narcissist and even emerge with some good memories.
+With careful planning, it is possible to stop your narcissistic ex ruining Christmas and even emerge with some good memories.
 Here’s to a happy holiday and New Year!